shaik1002/biggitlabbomb/doc/administration/geo/replication/troubleshooting/common.md

 ## Fixing common errors

-This section documents common error messages reported in the **Admin** area on the web interface, and how to fix them.
+This section documents common error messages reported in the Admin Area on the web interface, and how to fix them.

 ### Geo database configuration file is missing